Why Harnessing AI is Key

 Enormous Volumes of Data… But Very Little to Show for It

-The real challenge is that manufacturing data and the technology surrounding it are fragmented and siloed.
+The real challenge is that digital initiatives in manufacturing data and the technology surrounding it are fragmented and siloed.
 Each variety of data comes in its own format and structure, and resides in a specialized system that doesn’t talk to its many counterparts.
 As a result, most inputs can’t be retrieved in real time.
 Only a tiny fraction of data is readily accessible, and it takes hours or days.
 Some manufacturers have aggregated various inputs into a cloud-based data lake.
 But with other data still siloed on the shop floor, the end result is more akin to a data swamp.

 Create a Unified Data Model